boostorg/cobalt/readme.md

 }
 ```

-An async:promise can also be used with `spawn` to turn it into an asio operation.

 ## Task

 A [`task`](doc/reference/task.adoc) is a lazy alternative to a promise, that can be spawned onto or `co_await`ed on another executor.

+An `async::task` can also be used with `spawn` to turn it into an asio operation.

 ## Generator